 With more than 2 million assaults and threats of violence occurring in workplaces throughout the United States annually, it’s no question that workplace violence is still a pressing issue.
 Preventing incidents of workplace violence is challenging, while predicting workplace violence situations is near impossible.
 The only way to ensure that your business and employees are safe is to implement mandatory workplace violence training for all employees, management and crisis team members.
-The key to mitigating risk and injury is to make sure that everyone understands proper protocol and is on the same page in the event a workplace violence situation does occur at your business.
+Dangers in the workplace really do depend on what job you carry out.
+Consequentially, the responsibility of the employers will often differ.
+For example, to protect drivers, commercial trucking companies should have ELD devices installed.
+Read AOBRD vs ELD explained to understand why they are so critical.
+The key to mitigating risk and injury is to make sure that everyone understands the proper protocol and is on the same page in the event a workplace violence situation does occur at your business.
 It’s not just violence in the workplace that people need to look out for though, as a business you should also be aware of your employees getting injured at work as well.
 It’s not just your employees though, but your potential customers.
 For example, your business might be a mechanics shop.
 Mechanics work in a hazardous environment, which is why it is important for you as a business to try and make sure that accidents don’t happen.
 However, no matter how hard you try mechanic shop accidents will occur.
 So the best thing that you can do, is to try and minimise the risk of this happening (and one way to do that is to reduce the violence in the workplace).

 Training Employees to Recognize the Signs of Workplace Violence

 When you think of training for workplace violence, the first thing that comes to mind is training employees on how to respond to an active situation.
 What you might not realize is by training your employees on how to recognize signs of suspicious behavior and distress in others, you can take steps towards mitigating an incident before it even happens.

 Here are a few ways to help recognize signs of workplace violence: